Am I eligible to receive benefits?

 How much will I receive?

-Your weekly benefit rate will be equal to 4.62% of the wages paid to you in the highest quarter of your base period.
-By law, a maximum weekly benefit rate is determined annually.
+Your weekly benefit rate will be equal to 3.5% of your average quarterly wages in the two quarters of the base period in which you earned the most By law, a maximum weekly benefit rate is determined annually.
 It is equal to 67% of the average weekly wage of all workers covered by the Employment Security Act.
 Your weekly benefit rate remains the same throughout your benefit year.

 How long will I receive these benefits?